Skip to content

 RF Output P-1dB10dBm

-Channel Bandwidth Flatness3.0dB pk-pk / 1 GHz IBW
+Channel Bandwidth Flatness6.0dB pk-pk / 1 GHz IBW

 Operating Temperature-40+85°C

-Values shown are representative examples from documented configurations in the MSI catalog.
+Values shown are representative examples from documented configurations in the MSI catalog and current released collateral.
 Detailed band plans, gain structures, LO schemes, and interface conditions remain program-specific.

 Measured data